 And that’s true, but only to a point.
 In our current era, where news travels as fast as bits through cables, where video is available on almost any prospect at any time, where teams hire private investigators to do background research and psychologists to assess players, lack of information is not the main problem.
 The problem is what to do with it.
 The draft is a lot less like a puzzle — it is much more like a mystery.

 Except, it would seem, for some players.
-Some players are still puzzles.
+Some players are still puzzles, right?.
 Some players still put our information gathering skills to the test.
 Players like Emmanuel Mudiay.
 Players like Michael Porter Jr.

 Michael Porter Jr. was also the No. 2 ranked player in his high school class.
 And, like Mudiay, we have been able to see next to nothing of him since the high school all-star games.
 Porter injured his back two minutes into his college career.
 He returned at the end of the season for two games, where he looked nothing like his high school self.
 Watch his easy athleticism as he showboated at the end of the Nike Hoop Summit: